AlexsLemonade/OpenScPCA-nf/porting-modules.md

 }
 ```

-If an instance of a process fails, the memory requirements are automatically increased on the second and third attempts, but the general goal should be for each process successfully complete the majority of samples with the assigned resources.
+If an instance of a process fails, Nextflow will automatically increase the memory requirements on the second and third attempts, but the general goal should be for each process successfully complete the majority of samples with the assigned resources.

 #### Stub processes

-Every process should include a [`stub` section](https://www.nextflow.io/docs/stable/process.html#stub) that uses only basic `bash` commands to create (usually empty) output files that mirror the expected output of the process.
+Include a [`stub` section](https://www.nextflow.io/docs/stable/process.html#stub) for each process that uses only basic `bash` commands to create (usually empty) output files that mirror the expected output of the process.
-This stub process will be used for initial testing to ensure the overall logic of the workflow is valid.
+This stub process is used for initial testing to ensure the overall logic of the workflow is valid.
 Note that stub processes are not run in the process container, so they should only include commands that are common to `bash` environments, such as `touch`, `mkdir`, `echo`, etc.